yangzaizi/Demo/ReadMe.txt

-To run the web service. do mvn clean spring-boot:run  .
+To run the web service. go to the demo folder

+mvn clean spring-boot:run  .

 I haven't quite finish swagger part of the project.

-In my previous experience, haven't used MapStruct mapping much.

-So got a bit boggled down figuring out how to do it.
+(In my previous experience, haven't used MapStruct mapping much.
+So got a bit boggled down figuring out how to do it.)

 I achieved 96% test coverages.